fkarg/fkarg.github.io/_posts/2020-02-01-book-the-no-asshole-rule.md

 > I propose to consider the following question: 'Why do we comply to such
 > behaviour?'
 If your answer is 'because the office can bill 2500 highly paid
 > hours from this creep', you at least got your priorities sorted, without
-> having to pay a cent for a consultant.
+> having spent a cent for a consultant.

 ---